Mulab2020/HAN/README.md

   Ephys signal filtering and bout extraction codes.

 - **`Imaging_data_preprocess`**
-  Preprocessing code for whole-brain neuron calcium light-sheet microscopy.
+  Preprocessing code for whole-brain calcium imaging.

 - **`Plot_code`**
   Code for drawing the figures in the manuscript.